jleetutorial/dockerapp/README.md

 # dockerapp
-Project source code for James Lee's Spark course.
+Project source code for James Lee's Docker course.

 Check out the full list of DevOps and Big Data courses that James and Tao teach.